 Through completing his traineeship with Bundaberg Regional Council, Ben Nedwich has reinforced his existing knowledge with an accredited qualification that will enhance his career prospects.
 In recognition of his commitment to his studies, Ben received Sunrise Rotary's TAFE Queensland East Coast Trainee/Apprentice of the Year and Overall Student of the Year awards in 2015 and a full sponsorship to attend the Rotary Youth Leadership Awards Camp.

-2014 Trainee of the Year - Queensland winner and Australian finalist
+2018 Vocational Student of the Year – Queensland winner and Australia runner-up

 2014 Vocational Student of the Year – Queensland and Australian winner

 2012 Apprentice of the Year – Queensland winner and Australian finalist

 "The Queensland Training Awards is a wonderful avenue to celebrate your achievements, but also your training pathway, training provider, employer and industry.
 It is also a great opportunity to network and acknowledge what others are doing in the vocational education sector." – Rachel Dudok.

 With an aptitude for subjects such as mathematics and technology, Rachel decided to pursue an engineering degree.
 During one of her work placements, she realised that she preferred the hands-on experience and decided to undertake an apprenticeship through Aviation Australia instead.
 Rachel completed a Diploma in Aeroskills (Avionics) and became a Licenced Aircraft Maintenance Engineer.
 In her current role as Program Manager – Electrical Apprenticeships at Energy Skills Queensland, Rachel is passionate about promoting excellence in VET on a global scale.

 Aboriginal and Torres Strait Islander Student of the Year

 2015 Aboriginal and Torres Strait Islander Student of the Year – Queensland winner and Australian finalist